Our Physical Research Facilities

 RESPONDENTS AND STAFF

-All respondents and visitors will notice signage on entry doors and throughout the facility as reminders of how to stay safe and reduce health risk.
+Signage is visible on entry doors and throughout the facility as reminders of how to stay safe and reduce health risk.
 NR staff has all completed a 2+ hour training on the State, County, and CDC guidelines, as well as our Risk Assessment and Infectious Disease Plan.

 We kindly request cooperation from our clients with the following: